Version: Unity 6 (6000.0)

 Swap Bodies Enable this property to swap the order in which the physics engine processes the Rigidbodies involved in the joint.
 This results in different joint motion but has no impact on Rigidbodies and anchors.

 Break Force If a force larger than this value pushes the joint beyond its constraints then the joint is permanently “broken” and deleted.
-Break Force only breaks a joint when its axes are Limited or Locked (see Constraining movement section below).
+Break Force only breaks a joint when its axes are Limited or Locked.
+For more information, refer to Customize movement constraint with Configurable Joints.

 Break Torque If a torque larger than this value rotates the joint beyond its constraints then the joint is permanently “broken” and deleted.
-Break Torque can break a joint regardless of whether its axes are Free, Limited or Locked (see Constraining movement section below).
+Break Torque can break a joint regardless of whether its axes are Free, Limited or Locked.
+For more information, refer to Customize movement constraint with Configurable Joints.

 Enable CollisionA collision occurs when the physics engine detects that the colliders of two GameObjects make contact or overlap, when at least one has a Rigidbody component and is in motion.
 More info